Amjad Bashir

 Amjad Mahmood Bashir (امجد محمود بشیر; born 17 September 1952) is a British politician who served as a Member of the European Parliament for the Yorkshire and the Humber region between 2014 and 2019.
 He was elected in 2014 for the UK Independence Party (UKIP) and defected to the Conservative Party on 24 January 2015.
+In April 2024 it was announced he had joined the Workers Party of Britain.

 Early life

 Bashir was born in Pakistan, and moved to Yorkshire aged eight to live with his father who was a mill worker in Bradford.
 Bashir attended Thornton Grammar School before attending the University of Bradford to study chemical engineering.

 Professional career

-Prior to being elected as Member of the European Parliament, in over 35 years Amjad Bashir built a successful business in food & catering that included among others establishing a factory to supply food counters at ASDA (Walmart).
+Prior to being elected as Member of the European Parliament, in over 35 years Bashir built a successful business in food & catering that included among others establishing a factory to supply food counters at ASDA (Walmart).
 Having started from scratch on more than one occasion, he generated in total over 300 tax-paying jobs in Yorkshire and Manchester.